Blend modes: Subtract

 This blend mode simply subtracts pixel values of one layer with the other.
 In case of negative values, black is displayed.
 In some applications such as Krita, "Inverse Subtract" is also available.

 Difference

-Difference subtracts the bottom layer from the top layer or the other way around, to always get a non-negative value.
+Difference subtracts the bottom layer from the top layer and takes the absolute value of the result.
+As such, Difference never returns negative values.
 Blending with black produces no change, as values for all colors are 0.
 (The RGB value for black is (0,0,0).)
 Blending with white inverts the picture.

 One of the main utilities for this is during the editing process, when it can be used to verify alignment of pictures with similar content.
 Exclusion is a very similar blend mode with lower contrast.

 Darken Only

 Darken Only creates a pixel that retains the smallest components of the foreground and background pixels.
 If the foreground pixel has the components $(r_1, g_1, b_1)$, and the background has $(r_2, g_2, b_2)$, the resultant pixel is: